Code-Institute-Submissions/Milestone-Project-82/README.md

 #### Manual Testing ####
 * Chrome Dev Tool
     * This project was manually tested by me and my family using chrome dev tools at each standard screen size.
+    * Responsive Design - The look of the game does not change much between screen sizes, only the icons appearing on mobile and the game buttons getting bigger for larger screens.
 * Mobile
     * Responsiveness - This project was made with mobile first development in mind so was continually tested throughout development.
     * Buttons - Cannot press any buttons ( apart from how to play ) while game is off, once on all buttons work correctly.
     * Display
         * Mobile(min-width < 375px) Icons appear correctly on the control buttons and the instructions heading appears to direct players to it.
-        * Mobile(min-width > 375px) The contents of the how to play button are replaced with 'How To Play' correctly and the instructions heading disappears.
+        * Mobile(min-width > 375px) The icon of the how to play button are replaced with 'How To Play' correctly and the instructions heading disappears.
 The size of the display lights also increases.
 * Tablet
     * Responsiveness - Game becomes 70% of viewport width and 80% height taking up most of the screen.
-    * Buttons - All buttons tested mutiple times throughout several games.
+    * Buttons - Cannot press any buttons ( apart from how to play ) while game is off, once on all buttons work correctly.
     * Display - Strict button icon replaced with 'STRICT'.
 * Laptop
     * Responsiveness -  Game becomes 70% of viewport width and 80% height taking up most of the screen.
-    * Buttons - All buttons tested mutiple times throughout several games.
+    * Buttons - Cannot press any buttons ( apart from how to play ) while game is off, once on all buttons work correctly.
-    * Display - START  button and the coloured play buttons increase in size to fit larger container
+    * Display - START  button and the coloured play buttons increase in size to fit larger container.
 * Desktop
     * Responsiveness -  Game becomes 70% of viewport width and 80% height taking up most of the screen.
-    * Buttons - All buttons tested mutiple times throughout several games.
+    * Buttons - Cannot press any buttons ( apart from how to play ) while game is off, once on all buttons work correctly.
-    * Display - START  button and the coloured play buttons increase in size to fit larger container
+    * Display - START  button and the coloured play buttons increase in size to fit larger container.

 ### Deployment ###
-The live site is deployed on <a href="#">GitHub pages.</a>
+The live site is deployed on [GitHub pages](#).</a>

 The process involved:

-- Host a git repository on GitHub. <a src="https://kbroman.org/github_tutorial/pages/init.html">Explained here</a>.<br>
+- Host a git repository on GitHub.
+[Explained here](https://kbroman.org/github_tutorial/pages/init.html).<br>
 - The root folder contains README.md and index.html files<br>
 - On GitHub repository settings page move to GitHub Pages section<br>
 - Change source to master branch.
 (Or any desired branch)<br>